chicolucio/chicolucio.github.io/_portfolio/2020-ciencia-programada.md

 The website and the YouTube channel have thousands of views per month.

 Below, there are some articles from the website.
-I translated the titles to English, but the texts are in Brazilian Portuguese.
+I translated the titles to English, but the texts are written in Brazilian Portuguese.

 - [Analyzing Olympics data with Pandas and Plotly](https://cienciaprogramada.com.br/2021/08/dados-olimpiadas-pandas-plotly/)
 - [Usain Bolt vs. Python: calculating the speed of an athlete](https://cienciaprogramada.com.br/2020/09/bolt-python-determinando-velocidade-atleta-olimpico/)